 The children are divided based on age as of September 1.
 For easy reference, classes are given color names maintained throughout the six-year enrollment cycle.
 All child/staff ratios and group sizes are maintained at NAEYC Accreditation levels at all times.
-(See NAEYC website information on Parent Resource page.)
+(See NAEYC Chart below)